12 Reasons to Invest in Digital Marketing Strategy

 Just because you launch a website, doesn’t mean search engines have to show it to people.

 Google doesn’t owe you anything!
-There are over 1.7 billion websites on the World Wide Web – you’re a speck of dust in that universe.
-You need to meet search engines’ ever-changing requirements in areas like security, quality, freshness, authority, speed, and user experience.
+There are over 1.8 billion websites on the World Wide Web – you’re a speck of dust in that universe.
+To stand a chance of being found by potential customers, you need to meet search engines’ ever-changing requirements in areas like security, quality, freshness, authority, speed, and user experience.

 That comes down to including SEO in your digital marketing strategy.